associatedpress/harvester/docs/setup.md

 interactive and connect it to our terminal output.
 (If you're running the container on a server you might want to omit the `-it` flags.)

-Next, we're forwarding (or "publishing") port 8000 on the host that is running the container to port 80 in the container.
+Next, we're forwarding (or "publishing") port 8000 on the machine that is running the container to port 80 in the container.
 If you ran the command at the command line that would mean you could go to [http://localhost:8000](http://localhost:8000) and get to Harvester.

 After that we're setting a number of environment variables.
-First is your `JWT_SECRET`; this should just be some random string that Harvester can use to sign JSON web tokens.
+First is your `JWT_SECRET`; this should be a random string that Harvester can use to sign JSON web tokens.
 You can put in your own value or generate a secret using some other method if you want.

 Next, we're setting your Google OAuth credentials.
 [Like we said earlier][setup-google-credentials], setting up Google OAuth is recommended, but